The Best Workout Routine for Skinny Beginners

 Farmer Carries | 2 sets | 40 steps |

-This workout is similar to the first, but it brings in goblet squats, and it uses different isolation exercises.
+This workout is similar to the first, but it brings in goblet squats and uses different isolation exercises.
 By alternating between two different workouts, you’ll build a more balanced physique, gain more versatile strength, and keep your tendons and joints feeling fresher.

 Download the Workout Spreadsheets